jonasjancarik/rapid-requests/README.md

 Note that by default, axios does not set a timeout for requests.
 Use the `timeout` parameter if you want to set a timeout.
 Timeout will result in `status: 'rejected'`.

-## returns
+## Returns

-These results can have two forms:
+Results contained in the returned array can be of two types, depending on whether the particular request was successful or not.

 For successfuly resolved requests: